SkiFire13/master-thesis/chapters/algorithm.typ

 === Handling finite plays

-The parity game formulation of a system of fixpoint equations admits positions where a player has no available moves, however the strategy improvement algorithm does not, and instead requires all vertexes to have at least one successor.
-We thus need to convert our parity game in an equivalent one that can be handled by the strategy improvement algorithm.
+The parity game formulation of a system of fixpoint equations admits positions where a player has no available moves, meaning it is not a total parity game.
+However the strategy improvement algorithm requires a total parity game, so we need to convert a generic parity game into a "compatible" total parity game that can be handled by it, for some definition of "compatible.

+The way we do this transformation is by providing new vertices as successors for those vertices that don't have one.
+These successors are two fake vertices $w0$ and $w1$, which can only loop respectively with $l1$ and $l0$, another two new vertices.
+The priorities are then chosen so that any play ending in such loops will be winning for the same player that would have won the otherwise finite play.

 #definition("induced total parity game")[
   Let $G = (V_0, V_1, E, p)$ be a parity game.
 The induced total parity game of $G$ is the parity game $G' = (V'_0, V'_1, E', p')$ where: